 First, we wanted to be in a state that didn’t tax personal income or investment earnings.
 That narrowed the list to six states other than Texas: Alaska, Florida, Nevada, South Dakota, Washington and Wyoming.
 Theoretically, we could have chosen any of those.
 (Note that state tax laws vary based on where you earn your income.
 If you earn income in a state that taxes it, you might still have to pay tax there even if you’re domiciled in a non-income-tax state.
 You’ll need a professional tax advisor to figure that out.)

-Besides Texas (which is a popular domicile for RVers), two other states, South Dakota and Florida, have laws that are considered very RV-friendly.
+Besides Texas (which is a popular domicile for RVers), two other states, South Dakota and Florida, have very RV-friendly laws.
 It’s relatively easy to become domiciled there without physically residing in the state for some period of time, and it’s also simple to handle matters like vehicle registration and driver’s license renewals by mail.
 And of those two, we’d heard from other RVers that Florida had the best health insurance options.

 Indeed, on the federal health insurance exchange for Florida, we were able to locate a variety of PPO plans with Florida Blue, the state’s Blue Cross affiliate.
 Just as in other states, these plans require members to use a Florida Blue network provider when you’re in the state.
 But when you’re “traveling away from home”, you can use providers in any other state’s Blue Cross network.
 In other words, it’s true nationwide coverage—exactly what we needed.
 And with our now-reduced annual income, the price was right, too: just under $400/month with a $2,000 per person deductible, but first-dollar coverage (not subject to the deductible) with reasonable copays for routine doctor visits and prescriptions, and a maximum out of pocket limit of $5,500/year.